aurelio-amerio/techytok/_posts/2020-01-19-lesson-package-registration.md

 From line 17 to 21 we state what to do after a successful build: we want to **push the coverage results to Coveralls and Codecov**.

 We will now register a free Travis account in order to create builds.
-Go to [travis-ci.com](https://travis-ci.com/) and log in with your GItHub account.
+Go to [travis-ci.com](https://travis-ci.com/) and log in with your GitHub account.

 Go to your [account settings page](https://travis-ci.com/account/repositories):